|The chemical engineering BS degree is accredited by the Engineering Accreditation Commission of ABET.

 - Applies engineering and science to solve technical problems.

 Develops and implements innovative and effective solutions to difficult problems.
-Shows proficiency in the application of engineering science in the presence of practical constraints or complicating factors to solve real-world technical problems.
+Shows proficiency in the application of engineering science in the presence of practical constraints or complicating factors to solve real-world technical problems while demonstrating excellence in ethical standards.

 - Interacts well with a broad range of people.